Augustus: First conflict with Antony

-At the urging of Cicero, the Senate inducted Octavian as senator on 1 January 43 BC, yet he also was given the power to vote alongside the former consuls.
-In addition, Octavian was granted imperium pro praetore ('commanding power') which legalized his command of troops, sending him to relieve the siege along with Hirtius and Pansa (the consuls for 43 BC).
+Cicero defended Octavian against Antony's taunts, (Note: Defending Octavian against Mark Antony's taunts about Octavian's lack of noble lineage and aping of Julius Caesar's name, Marcus Tullius Cicero stated "we have no more brilliant example of traditional piety among our youth".) and had him inducted as a senator on 1 January 43 BC.
+Octavian was given the power to vote alongside the former consuls, the privilege to stand for election at an earlier age than usual, and imperium pro praetore which legitimized his command.
+Octavian accompanied the consuls to relieve the siege of Mutina.
 He assumed the fasces on 7 January, a date that he would later commemorate as the beginning of his public career.
-Antony's forces were defeated at the battles of Forum Gallorum (14 April) and Mutina (21 April), forcing Antony to retreat to Transalpine Gaul.
+Antony retreated to Transalpine Gaul after his forces were defeated at the battles of Forum Gallorum and Mutina in April.
 Both consuls were killed, however, leaving Octavian in sole command of their armies.
 These victories earned him his first acclamation as imperator, a title reserved for victorious commanders.